Naomirood/SEAL-CANE/README.md

 ```
 git clone https://github.com/Naomirood/Thesis
 ```
-Use the follwing line to install the required software and libraries, run the line in the [Code](Code/) folder.
-It will download and install the default graph neural network software of Zhang et al. (2018) [pytorch_DGCNN] to the same level as the root folder (only suitable for MacOS and Linux).
+Use the following line to install the required software and libraries, run the line in the [Code](Code/) folder.
+It will download and install the default graph neural network software of Zhang et al. (2018) [pytorch_DGCNN](https://github.com/muhanzhang/pytorch_DGCNN) to the same level as the root folder (only suitable for MacOS and Linux).
 ```
 bash ./install.sh
 ```